srinathava/sa-generic-makefile/test2/README.md

 Example of project with subdirectories
 ======================================
-This test directory is laid out with the following structure
+This test directory is laid out with the following structure:

   PWD/
     src/